davidbhayes/mini-quilt/readme.txt

 * Allow colored tiles to represent dates in an array of many such tiles

 == Upgrade Notice ==

-=0.8.1=
-* Bump to change ownership.
-* Very minor changes to formatting to better match WordPress style.

 =0.8.0=
 Major improvements, including the ability to randomize quilts, show titles, and reuse the widgets.
 Also, massive changes to structure and quality of underlying code.